 For example, take a look at the amount of vitamin A in mango.
-Eating just 200 grams of its sweet flesh provides the daily vitamin A requirement for an adult.
+Eating just 200 grams of the sweet fruit provides the daily amount of vitamin A an adult needs.

 Health Benefits of Mango

-Not only the daily requirement of some nutrients is met by enjoying mangoes.
-The exotic superfruit has a generally positive effect on our health.
+Not only can eating mangoes help you get your recommended daily amount of some nutrients, but the exotic superfruit has a positive effect on our health in general.

-We’ll only tell you this much – not only the eyes and the intestines can benefit from eating mango.
-Mango is said to have anti-diabetic, anti-viral and anti-inflammatory properties.
+All we have to say is, it’s not only your eyes and intestines that can benefit from eating mango.
+The fruit is said to have anti-diabetic, anti-viral and anti-inflammatory properties.
 Read on to find out more about the benefits of eating mango.

 Mango Benefits Your Immune System

 Vitamin A supports the production of antibodies and ensures that cell membranes remain intact.
-This is important for maintaining the barrier function of mucosal cells in the gastrointestinal tract, respiratory tract and urinary tract.
+This is important for maintaining the barrier function of the mucosal cells in the gastrointestinal, respiratory and urinary tracts.

-The vitamin C in mango, along with vitamins A and E, supports the immune system in your body.
-In addition, vitamin E inhibits numerous processes that can cause inflammation.
+The vitamin C in mango supports your body’s immune system, along with vitamins A and E. In addition, vitamin E inhibits numerous processes that can cause inflammation.

 Benefits of Mango Against Aging

-Especially vitamins A, C and E in mango help neutralize free radicals in your body.
-These free radicals not only sound nasty, but they are.
+In particular, the vitamins A, C and E contained in mango help neutralize free radicals in your body.
+Not only do these free radicals sound nasty, they are.

 Mango Benefits Your Heart and Muscles

-Potassium is also involved in important processes in your body and is abundant in mango.
-Among other things, potassium ensures the smooth transmission of electrical nerve impulses and a balanced electrolyte balance.
+Potassium is also involved in important processes in your body and is abundant in mangoes.
+Among other things, potassium ensures the smooth transmission of electrical nerve impulses as well as balanced electrolyte levels.

-Otherwise, your muscles and heart may not function properly.
-A pronounced potassium deficiency can eventually even lead to muscle weakness, cardiac arrhythmias, and paralysis.
+A lack of potassium may cause your muscles and heart not to function properly and a pronounced potassium deficiency may eventually even lead to muscle weakness, cardiac arrhythmia, and paralysis.

 Mango Benefits Your Skin

-This might surprise you, but: mangoes actually make for beautiful skin.
-Mango can not only beautify your complexion and conjure up a great complexion.
+This might surprise you, but mangoes actually make for beautiful skin.
+The fruit can enhance your skin’s appearance and work magic on your complexion.

-The vitamin A contained in mangoes also provides an anti-aging effect.
-In addition, the vitamin C in mango stimulates the production of collagen, which, among other things, makes your skin smooth and supple.
+The vitamin A in mangoes also has an anti-aging effect and the vitamin C the fruit contains stimulates the production of collagen, which, among other things, makes your skin smooth and supple.

 Eating mangoes for a better sex life?
-Sounds strange at first.
-But the vitamin E contained in mangoes can help regulate sex hormones and boost your libido.
-Try it out and reach for a mango lassi rather than a glass of wine on your next date night.
+This may sound strange at first, but the vitamin E contained in mangoes can help regulate sex hormones and boost your libido.
+Try it out and opt for a mango lassi rather than a glass of wine on your next date night.

-Dietary fiber and bioactive polyphenols in the superfruit support your digestion and ensure a balanced intestinal flora.
+Dietary fiber and bioactive polyphenols in this superfruit help digestion and ensure balanced gut flora.

-In the course of a Texas study with people who suffered from chronic constipation, half the group was given mangoes to eat.
-The other group took the same amount of fiber in powdered form.
+In a Texas study on people who suffered from chronic constipation, one group was given mangoes to eat.
+The other group took the same amount of fiber, but in powdered form.

-In the group that consumed mangoes, not only the frequency of bowel movements improved, but also the stool consistency itself.
+In the group that consumed mangoes, not only did the frequency of their bowel movements improve, but also the stool consistency itself.

-Regular consumption of mangoes may also prevent the loss of beneficial intestinal bacteria.
-The relatively high fiber content in mango is also involved in this.
+Regularly consuming mangoes may also prevent the loss of beneficial gut bacteria.
+Their relatively high fiber content also plays a part in this.

 Mango Benefits Your Eyesight

-We already told you: Beta-carotene is a precursor to vitamin A and is abundant in mangoes.
-Your body converts beta-carotene to vitamin A, which is important for your eyesight.
+As we already mentioned, beta-carotene is a precursor to vitamin A and is abundant in mangoes.
+Your body then converts beta-carotene into vitamin A, which is important for your eyesight.

-A vitamin A deficiency often first shows up as vision problems at dusk or even dry eyes or corneal inflammation.
-Mainly in children, a lack of vitamin A can even lead to blindness in the worst case.
+A vitamin A deficiency often first shows up as vision problems at dusk, or even as dry eyes or corneal inflammation.
+A lack of vitamin A can even lead to blindness in the worst-case scenario, mainly in children.

 Benefits of Mango for Your Hair

-Probably you have already recognized the high amount of hair care products that contain mango.
-The reason for that is that mango offers valuable nutrients that benefit your hair.
+You have probably already noticed the vast amount of haircare products that contain mango.
+The reason for this is that mango provides valuable nutrients that benefit your hair.

-The pectin contained in mangoes promotes a healthy scalp.
-Vitamins accelerate the growth of healthy, strong, and shiny hair.
-Vitamin A repairs and protects hair from UV rays, while vitamin C promotes the secretion of sebum, which is important for hair growth.
+The pectin in mangoes promotes a healthy scalp and the vitamins it contains accelerate the growth of healthy, strong and shiny hair.
+Vitamin A repairs hair and protects it from UV rays, while vitamin C promotes the secretion of sebum, which is important for hair growth.

-It also strengthens the hair follicles, preventing the loss of new hair.
-If you want strong and long hair, mangoes are highly recommended.
+This vitamin also strengthens hair follicles, preventing the loss of new hair.
+If you want strong, long hair, mangoes are highly recommended.

 Mango Benefits in Pregnancy

-For women, mango is especially beneficial during pregnancy.
-This is because this tropical fruit contains a lot of folic acid, in addition to magnesium, calcium, phosphorus, and potassium.
+Mangoes are especially beneficial for women during pregnancy.
+This is because this tropical fruit contains a lot of folic acid, in addition to magnesium, calcium, phosphorus and potassium.

 These components are important in pregnancy and support your baby in its development.

-It is also the ideal fruit for breastfeeding to support your hard-working body with important nutrients.
+It is also the ideal fruit to consume when breastfeeding as it helps to support your hard-working body with important nutrients.

 Mango Benefits Your Memory

-The mango supports your memory.
-Namely, the glutamic acid it contains stimulates nerve cells and improves concentration.
+Mangoes can help your memory.
+Namely, the glutamic acid the fruit contains stimulates nerve cells and improves concentration.

 Both have a positive effect on the cognitive processes in the body.
-Have an important exam come up soon?
-Mango can be supportive to you during periods of increased brain activity and when your memory is particularly challenged.
+Do you have an important exam coming up soon?
+Mangoes can support you during periods of increased brain activity and when your memory is particularly challenged.

 Is Mango Good for You?

-To sum up, mangoes provide not only valuable minerals and vitamins but also secondary plant compounds.
-Calcium, Magnesium and Potassium in mango are important for your entire body.
+To sum up, not only do mangoes provide valuable minerals and vitamins, but also secondary plant substances.
+The calcium, magnesium and potassium in mangoes are important for your entire body.

-Among other things, they stimulate blood formation, support good nerve and muscle interaction, and have a boosting effect on your metabolism.
+Among other things, they stimulate blood cell formation, facilitate the interaction between nerves and muscles, and boost your metabolism.

 Mangiferin is also a secondary plant substance.
-It is found in the fruit, seeds, peel and seed.
-Mangiferin helps against bacteria and viruses and also has an antioxidant effect.
+It is found in the fruit, seeds, peel and core.
+Mangiferin helps fight off bacteria and viruses and also has an antioxidant effect.
 It is therefore considered a free radical scavenger.

-Free radicals are intermediate products of metabolism, which are held responsible for the development of various diseases.
-If you eat mango regularly, the mangiferin contained in it has an analgesic and anti-inflammatory effect.
+Free radicals are metabolic intermediates, which are held responsible for the development of various diseases.
+If you eat mango regularly, the mangiferin the fruit contains will have an analgesic and anti-inflammatory effect.

-Especially in traditional medicine, this bioactive plant substance is used to treat all kinds of physical problems and diseases.
-These include, for example, diabetes, dementia, depression, allergies, cancer and cardiovascular problems.
+In traditional medicine especially, this bioactive plant substance is used to treat all kinds of physical problems and diseases.
+These include diabetes, dementia, depression, allergies, cancer and cardiovascular problems, for example.

-Therefore, it can be said that mango is good for you and your health.
+In conclusion, therefore, it can be said that mangoes are good for you and your health.

 Is Mango Good for Weight Loss?

-Mango has a particularly satiating effect, making it a popular way to lose weight.
-After eating mango, you won’t feel hungry for a long time.
-As a result, you’re less likely to be tempted to snack in between meals.
+Mango is particularly good at making you feel full, so it is a popular fruit to eat if you want to lose weight.
+After eating mango, you won’t feel hungry for a long time and as a result, you’re less likely to be tempted to snack in between meals.

-An important but: mango is considered very healthy, but at the same time it contains a lot of fructose.
-Sugar also means a lot of energy – in other words, calories.
-So if you are actively counting calories, you must pay attention to this.
+An important but: mango is considered very healthy, but at the same time, it contains a lot of fructose and sugar also means a lot of energy or in other words, calories.
+As such, if you are actively counting calories, this is something you should pay attention to.

 Can Dogs Have Mangoes?

-As long as your dog does not suffer from diabetes, Mango is safe and even healthy for dogs.
-Similar to humans, your dog also benefits from the many vitamins contained in mangoes.
+As long as your dog does not suffer from diabetes, mangoes are safe and even healthy for dogs.
+Similar to humans, your dog will also benefit from the many vitamins the fruit contains.

 A small dog weighing 21 to 30 lbs should eat no more than two to three pieces of mango.

-However, you should not give your dog too much mango to eat, because the still relatively high sugar content and the number of carbohydrates can lead to problems with obesity, diabetes, oral health, and stomach upsets.
+However, you shouldn’t give your dog too much mango to eat, because the fruit is still relatively high in sugar and the number of carbohydrates can lead to problems with obesity, diabetes, oral health, and stomach upsets.

 Side Effects of Mangoes

-So in general, mangoes are considered very digestible.
-Nevertheless, the consumption of mangoes can also lead to unpleasant side effects.
+So in general, mangoes are considered very easy to digest.
+Nevertheless, the consumption of mangoes can also lead to some unpleasant side effects.
 Below you can find out which symptoms you should watch out for.

 Skin Rash from Mangoes

 Ever heard of mango dermatitis?
-This rash often occurs in people who are employed in mango harvesting and production.
-This is because they come into contact with large amounts of the mango tree’s milky juice and the mango peel.
+This rash often occurs in people who work in mango harvesting and production.
+This is because they come into contact with large amounts of the mango tree’s milky sap as well as the fruit’s peel.

 Numbness in The Mouth and Itching Skin

-A pure allergy to mangoes is extremely rare.
+It is extremely rare to have an allergy purely to mangoes.
 Nevertheless, it is not impossible.
-If you feel tingling on your lips or itching on your skin after eating mangoes, it may well be an allergy.
-In most cases, however, it is then not a pure allergy to mangoes alone, but a cross-allergy.
+If your lips start to tingle or your skin starts to itch after eating mangoes, it may well be an allergy.
+In most cases, however, it is not an allergy to mangoes alone, but cross-reactivity.

-This is an allergy that is triggered, for example, by substances originating from other plants, animals or pollen.
-An allergy to mango is often triggered by a latex allergy or mugwort allergy.
+This refers to an allergy that is triggered by substances originating from other plants, animals or pollen, for example.
+An allergy to mango is often triggered by a latex or mugwort allergy.